-The initial scenario simulated was a comparison between the Leader Selection protocol [5] and TriM.
+The initial scenario simulated was a comparison between the Leader Selection protocol [4] and TriM.
 The Leader Selection protocol is a soft real-time MANET data broadcast protocol.
 Data query, as described in this paper does not exist.
 Rather, data requests help inform the building of subsequent data broadcasts.
 Individual data items are not served interactively and no peer-to-peer communication occurs.
 This protocol is selected for comparison to TriM as it is one of the few MANET data communication algorithms that allow multiple data communication methods while providing sufficient data for comparison.
 This protocol provides 4 measures for evaluation, which are energy consumed by LMHs, energy consumed by SMHs, access time and broadcast hit ratio.
 A complete comparison cannot be made due to protocol differences.
 However a partial comparison is possible.
 Energy consumption is measured for both LMHs and SMHs in both protocols.
-In Leader Selection, 6 variations of the protocol were tested, providing the range of values shown in Table 2.
-In addition, our Broadcast Effectiveness (BE) is similar to the Broadcast Hit Ratio (BHR) of [5] when the probability that dynamic items in the broadcast are of interest is 1.
-To make the comparison as accurate as possible, the simulation used as many of the parameters of [5] as possible, including number of SMHs and LMHs, CPU power, bandwidth, and transmission radius, size of simulation region and database size.
+In addition, our Broadcast Effectiveness (BE) is similar to the Broadcast Hit Ratio (BHR) of [4] when the probability that dynamic items in the broadcast are of interest is 1.
+To make the comparison as accurate as possible, the simulation used as many of the parameters of [4] as possible, including number of SMHs and LMHs, CPU power, bandwidth, and transmission radius, size of simulation region and database size.
 Each LMH transmitted 20% of the database in each data broadcast.
 Table 2 shows the comparison between Leader Selection and TriM.
-Peer Efficiency and Query Efficiency were not calculated, as they have no corresponding value in [5].
+Peer Efficiency and Query Efficiency were not calculated, as they have no corresponding value in [4].